mono/libgit-binary/README.md

 libgit-binary
 =============

-Binaries for libgit and libgit-sharp
+Binaries for libgit2 for Mac.